MohamedAbulgasem/DateTimePicker/README.md

             // and mostly makes use of the colorAccent.
             .theme(R.style.DateTimePickerTheme)

-            // Set initial picker date and time values.
+            // Set initial picker date and time from a Calendar instance
+            // or by directly specifying the values.
-            // By default, initialYear, initialMonth and initialDay are set to the current date;
+            // By default, initialYear, initialMonth and initialDay are set
-            // initialHour and initialMinute are set to zero.
+            // to the current date; initialHour and initialMinute are set to zero.
             .initialValues(
                 initialYear = 2021,
                 initialMonth = 0,